An American Dilemma

 An American Dilemma: The Negro Problem and Modern Democracy is a 1944 study of race relations authored by Swedish economist Gunnar Myrdal and funded by Carnegie Corporation of New York.
-The foundation chose Myrdal because it thought that as a non-American, he could offer a more unbiased opinion.
-Myrdal's volume, at nearly 1,500 pages, painstakingly detailed what he saw as obstacles to full participation in American society that American Blacks faced as of the 1940s.
+The foundation chose Myrdal because it thought that as a non-American, he could offer a relatively unbiased opinion.
+Myrdal's volume, at nearly 1,500 pages, painstakingly detailed what he saw as obstacles to full participation in American society that Black Americans faced as of the 1940s.
 American political scientist, diplomat, and author, Ralph Bunche—who was the first African American to receive a Nobel Prize—served as Gunnar Myrdal's main researcher and writer at the start of the project in the fall of 1938.

 It sold over 100,000 copies and went through 25 printings before going into its second edition in 1965.
 It was enormously influential in how racial issues were viewed in the United States, and it was cited in the landmark Brown v.
 Board of Education case "in general".
-The book was generally positive in its outlook on the future of race relations in America, taking the view that democracy would triumph over racism.
+The book was generally optimistic in its outlook on the future of race relations in America, taking the view that democracy would triumph over racism.
 In many ways, it laid the groundwork for future policies of racial integration and affirmative action.